Johan Hagemeyer and His Circle of Friends

 Curated by Scott Nichols

-Johan Hagemeyer (1884-1962) was born in Amsterdam, Holland and emigrated to the United States in the early 1900s.
+Johan Hagemeyer (1884-1962) was born in Amsterdam, Holland, and emigrated to the United States in the early 1900s.
 While Hagemeyer began as a fruit farmer, a life-changing meeting with Alfred Stieglitz in 1916 inspired him to pursue a career in photography.
-He would later become known for his striking portraits of cultural figures of national and international renown, richly toned landscapes, iconic views of San Francisco, and dramatic cloud studies.
-After meeting Stieglitz, Hagemeyer moved to Pasadena, California and developed close relationships with many West Coast photographers, such as Imogen Cunningham, Tina Modotti, and Edward Weston—with whom he developed a professional relationship and an intense friendship.
+He would later become known for his striking portraits of nationally and internationally renowned cultural figures, richly toned landscapes, iconic views of San Francisco, and dramatic cloud studies.
+After meeting Stieglitz, Hagemeyer moved to Pasadena, California, and developed close relationships with many West Coast photographers, such as Imogen Cunningham, Tina Modotti, and Edward Weston—with whom he developed a professional relationship and an intense friendship.

-Hagemeyer’s career took off and by the early 1920s he was exhibiting his photographs in many important salons, garnering both popular and critical acclaim.
-He soon discovered the intellectual and creative community of Carmel-by-the-Sea and moved there in 1922, making it his base for the next twenty years.
-From the 1920s through the 1950s, Hagemeyer photographed many artists, musicians, and literary figures, such as Albert Einstein, Henry Miller, Elsa Naess, Salvador Dali, and Arthur Miller.
-It has been said that Hagemeyer had a painter’s sense of the picture surface and a modern photographer’s sense of the unposed moment in the subject’s life.
-Curated by Scott Nichols, Johan Hagemeyer and His Circle presents vintage photographs by Hagemeyer and his friends Imogen Cunningham, Ansel Adams, Anne Brigman, and Edward Weston.
+He soon discovered the intellectual and creative community of Carmel-by-the-Sea and moved there in 1922.
+Hagemeyer went on to photograph many artists, musicians, and literary figures, such as Albert Einstein, Henry Miller, Elsa Naess, Salvador Dali, and Arthur Miller.
+This exhibition presents vintage photographs by Hagemeyer and his friends Imogen Cunningham, Ansel Adams, Anne Brigman, and Edward Weston.